 This is a guest post by: Kahmen Lai, mold removal and prevention specialist.

-Is that dirt on the garage wall?
+Is that dirt on the garage wall or are you just happy to see me?
 One event almost guaranteed to send you into a state of panic is the discovery of mold in your home.
 Even if you’ve dealt with the problem before, finding a mold infestation is extremely unpleasant and dealing with it can be expensive and inconvenient.
 And yet, if you leave a mold growth unchecked it can spread and have significant health implications including respiratory problems and fatigue.

 Often the first indicator that you’ll notice is the odd grey-black spots appearing on a wall.
 Once you know you’ve got a mold problem, treating it quickly and effectively is of paramount importance.

 Getting Rid of Mold in Your Florida Home

 There are any number of home remedies that can kill mold, including tea tree oil, vinegar and baking soda, but those in need of a harsher solution often turn to chemicals like chlorine bleach, ammonia or hydrogen peroxide.
 Scrubbing or wiping down the surface with these substances will generally kill the mold and return your walls to spot-free splendor.

 Problems with Mold Solutions

 The problem is that these solutions often have huge disadvantages – the toxic fumes alone are enough to cause concern.
 If you’re treating a porous structure like wood or drywall, many of these treatments won’t work effectively.
 Then of course is the main problem: once you’ve treated the growth, there’s no guarantee that it won’t crop up again.